Nepomuk5665/ShitTicket/01_Documentation/01_IPERKA/01_Inform/inform.md

 ## Additional requirements
 * User must enter right password
 * User can only sign up once with one e-mail
-* user cannot create an event without filling out the form
+* User cannot create an event without filling out the form

 ## Project Goals
 * Make website work by **29 October 2024**